-Once there is agreement that the Executive Director is indeed the CEO of the organization, it allows the Board of Directors to hold that individual solely and completely responsible for managing every aspect of the organization.
+Once there is agreement that the Executive Director is indeed the organization’s CEO, it allows the Board of Directors to hold that individual solely and completely responsible for managing every aspect of the organization.

-Third, there is a greater probability that their performance will rise to meet the expectations that have been established.
+3. There is a greater probability that their performance will rise to meet the expectations.

 Similarly, when Boards of Directors communicate their expectations of the CEO by establishing a CEO Code of Conduct, the same benefits follow.
-In my experience, too often there is a gap between the expectations of a volunteer Board and the performance of the CEO because the Board has simply not articulated its expectations.
+In my experience, too often, there is a gap between the expectations of a volunteer Board and the CEO’s performance because the Board has simply not articulated its expectations.
 The creation of a CEO Code of Conduct avoids such misunderstandings.